ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 $$

-On the other hand, the $artanh $ function, which returns the inverse hyperbolic tangent of its argument x, is implemented in numpy as$arctanh()$.
+On the other hand, the $artanh$ function, which returns the inverse hyperbolic tangent of its argument x, is implemented in numpy as $arctanh()$.
 Its derivative is given by:

 $$